Groestlcoin/woocommerce-plugin-1/GUIDE.md

-# Using the BTCPay plugin for WooCommerce
+# Using the GRSPay plugin for WooCommerce

 ## Prerequisites